mattrasto/phase/README.md

 Not to be confused with Javascript events, these are a series of actions applied to a network.
 For example, in a social network simulation, an event might be the transmission of a message between friends - it travels from one node to other nodes across links, and it can further travel to friends of friends.

 Context is important when discussing events, as we will need to refer to Javascript events alongside simulation events.
 Javascript events are a programming construct, but graph/network events are an abstract concept.
-I will try my best to disambiguate this in the documentation.

 **Agent**